Are you looking to optimize your WooCommerce mobile checkout to provide a seamless user experience? And ultimately generate more sales?

 Here are a few reasons why:

-The navigation space on a smartphone is much less than on a desktop or laptop.
+The navigation space on a smartphone is way less than that on a desktop or laptop.

 It should be made easy to switch between steps - go to the next step, come back to the previous step, etc.